 What is the purpose of having college students use manipulatives?
-Manipulative help students learn by allowing them to move from concrete experience to abstract reasoning.
+Manipulative helps students learn by allowing them to move from concrete experience to abstract reasoning.
 (Heddens, 1986).

-Manipulatives are any objects or materials that any student can touch and move around in order to learn a mathematical or other concepts.”
+Manipulatives are any objects or materials that students can touch and move around to learn mathematical or other concepts.”
 (Peggy Nuhn, UCF Librarian, 2024).

 Consider: